Buy the 10% Dip in Microsoft Stock? Check the Chart for Support. - NewsBreak

 When ChatGPT exploded onto the scene, Microsoft pounced as it dumped a multibillion-dollar investment into the platform’s parent, OpenAI.

-That’s as Microsoft is trying to bolster its search and browser game against Alphabet’s ( GOOGL ) ( GOOG ) Google and Chrome products.
+That’s as Microsoft is trying to bolster its search and browser game against Alphabet’s ( GOOGL ) - Get Free Report ( GOOG ) - Get Free Report Google and Chrome products.

 For what it’s worth, that strategy seems to be working — at least in regards to the stock price.
 Alphabet stock has been under significant pressure, most of which has come after an embarrassing AI-related mistake .